 - Blind people or people with low vision may be supported by receiving electronic version of all materials prior to the meeting.
 In some contexts, Braille printing of key materials could be useful.
 (Ask organisations of persons with disabilities for support.)

-- People with intellectual disabilities might need facilitators or family members that interprets technical and complex terms into simpler language.
+- Persons with intellectual disabilities might need facilitators or family members that interprets technical and complex terms into simpler language.
+Persons with psychosocial disabilities may wish to have someone accompany them for support.

 - Provide childcare for parents with small children.